CodeandCoffeeCommunity/.github/profile/README.md

 Here's some ways you can support.
 We're open to volunteers!

 ### Ongoing tasks (Volunteer)
-Here's a list of duties we always need help with.
 To figure out what's priority and figure out how to get to your own individual goals with C&C, ask an organizer.

 **Open Source Issues**
-Open Source issues are on the project board at https://github.com/orgs/nyccodecoffee/projects/2/views/3
 - Open Source Maintainer - Review code, test it to ensure functionality, and merge it to production.
 - Open Source Contributor - Resolve issue tickets with code.
 - Operations - Establish process around open source and NYC&C.